 These extensions (found in the

-selenium/ directory) augment the Selenium tools to support Smart GWT locators.
-To
+directory) augment the Selenium tools to support Smart GWT locators.
+To integrate these

 That's it, we're done configuring the environment.

-Tests recorded using Selenium IDE can be played back using Selenium
+Note: Tests recorded using Selenium IDE can be played back using Selenium Remote Control.
+The

 Recording Selenium tests with Selenium IDE